> Skip repeated content

 Tommy John surgery begins with harvesting the tendon that will become the new ligament.
 This is obtained from either an extra tendon in the patient’s forearm or from one of the hamstring tendons.

 Next, the torn ligament is identified.
-Drill holes are then created in the forearm bone (ulna) and the arm bone (humerus) where the UCL normally attaches.
+Drill holes are then created in the forearm bone (ulna) and the arm bone (humerus) at the point where the UCL normally attaches.
 The graft is then sutured and threaded through these holes to create a figure-8 graft.
-The sutures are tied together to tighten the graft in the appropriate position.

 An illustration showing the insertion of the tendon graft in Tommy John surgery.